 How should assets be created to handle multiple resolutions and aspect ratios?¶

-The most common and proper way to this is to, instead, is to use a single base resolution for the game and only handle different screen aspects.
-This is mostly needed for 2D, as in 3D it's just a matter of Cameara XFov or YFov.
+The most common and proper way to achieve this is to, instead, use a single base resolution for the game and only handle different screen aspect ratios.
+This is mostly needed for 2D, as in 3D it's just a matter of Camera XFov or YFov.

-- Use the stretch options in Godot, 2D stretching with keeping aspect works best.
+Use the stretch options in Godot; 2D stretching while keeping aspect ratios works best.
 Check the Multiple resolutions tutorial on how to achieve this.

-- Determine a minimum resolution and then decide if you want your game to stretch vertically or horizontally for different aspect ratios, or whether there is a minimum one and you want black bars to appear instead.
-This is also explained in the previous step.
+Determine a minimum resolution and then decide if you want your game to stretch vertically or horizontally for different aspect ratios, or if there is one aspect ratio and you want black bars to appear instead.
+This is also explained in Multiple resolutions.

 And that's it!
 Your game should work in multiple resolutions.

 If there is a desire to make your game also work on ancient devices with tiny screens (fewer than 300 pixels in width), you can use the export option to shrink images, and set that build to be used for certain screen sizes in the App Store or Google Play.